wdporter/i-am-that-vuepress/21-who-am-i/readme.md

 **M:**&ensp;Discard all traditional standards.
 Leave them to the hypocrites.
 Only what liberates you from desire and fear and wrong ideas is good.
 As long as you worry about sin and virtue you will have no peace.

 **Q:**&ensp;I grant that sin and virtue are social norms.
 But there may also be spiritual sins and virtues.
-By ‘spiritual’ I mean ‘the absolute’.
+By “spiritual” I mean “the absolute”.
 Is there such a thing as absolute sin or absolute virtue?

 **M:**&ensp;Sin and virtue refer to a person only.
 Without a sinful or virtuous person what is sin or virtue?
 At the level of the absolute there are no persons; the ocean of pure awareness is neither virtuous nor sinful.
 Sin and virtue are invariably relative.